Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition

 \section{Introduction}

-\IEEEPARstart{P}{LACE} recognition, the capability of identifying previously visited locations in unmanned systems, serves as a cornerstone for achieving long-term autonomy in robotics and self-driving platforms \cite{ref1}.
+\IEEEPARstart{P}{LACE} recognition is the ability to identify previously visited locations in robotics and autonomous driving systems.
+It serves as a cornerstone for achieving long-term autonomy in transportation systems \cite{ref1}.
 This capability is crucial for autonomous mobile robots to achieve precise and robust positioning in unknown environments \cite{ref2}.
 Place recognition also has a wide range of applications.
-For instance, it is used in loop closure detection for Simultaneous Localization and Mapping (SLAM) \cite{ref3,ref4,ref5}, map merging in large-scale scene mapping \cite {ref6}, and autonomous robot navigation \cite{ref7,ref8}.
+For example, it is used in loop closure detection for Simultaneous Localization and Mapping (SLAM) \cite{ref4,ref5}, and autonomous robot navigation \cite{ref8}.
 Light Detection and Ranging (LiDAR) can obtain accurate measurement results even under various lighting conditions, such as in darkness or when disturbed by strong light.
 As a result, LiDAR plays a crucial role in unmanned systems.
-Meanwhile, with the rapid development of robotic and autonomous driving systems, there is an increasing demand for LiDAR-based place recognition\cite{ref9,ref10,ref11,ref12}.
+Meanwhile, with the rapid development of autonomous and robotic driving systems, there is an increasing demand for LiDAR-based place recognition \cite{ref10,ref11}.

-Despite the rapid development of place recognition methods based on LiDAR point clouds in recent years, these methods still face the following challenges: \begin{itemize} \item[$\bullet$] In an urban environment, the LiDAR point clouds collected at the same location often exhibit inconsistencies in density and coverage due to the variability in the trajectories and motion speeds of vehicles or robots.
-Therefore, the algorithm must possess variability robust rotational and translational invariance, as well as invariance to point cloud density\cite{ref13,ref14}. \item[$\bullet$] Dynamic objects within the scene, such as cars, pedestrians, and cyclists, continuously alter the 3D structure and distribution of the environment.
-Their presence is unavoidable and challenges the robustness of LiDAR point cloud-based place recognition \cite{ref15,ref16}. \end{itemize}
+In recent years, methods for place recognition based on LiDAR point clouds have developed rapidly.
+However, these methods still face several key challenges in practical applications: \begin{itemize} \item[$\bullet$] In urban environments, LiDAR point clouds from the same location often differ in density and coverage.
+These inconsistencies are due to variations in the trajectories and speeds of vehicles or robots.
+The algorithm, therefore, must be robust to such variability.
+It needs to maintain rotational and translational invariance, as well as invariance to point cloud density \cite {ref13,ref14}. \item[$\bullet$] Dynamic objects in the scene, such as cars, pedestrians, and cyclists, constantly change the 3D structure of the environment.
+Their presence is unavoidable.
+This poses a challenge to the robustness of LiDAR point cloud-based place recognition \cite{ref15}. \end{itemize}